sentoz/loggie-docs-en/docs/user-guide/best-practice/log-enrich.md

 ### Add Kubernetes Meta Information
 In Kubernetes, in order to retrieve the collected container logs using the namespace/podName and other information during query, it is often necessary to add relevant metadata.
-We can configure additional k8s fields in the discovery.kubernetes of the system configuration.
+We can configure additional k8s fields in `discovery.kubernetes` of the system configuration.

 See [discovery](../../reference/global/discovery.md)。

 ### Add System Built-in Meta Information
 There is some built-in meta information in the Loggie system, and we also want to send it to the downstream.
-At this time, we need to use the addMeta processors in the normalize interceptor.
+At this time, we need to use the addMeta processor in the normalize interceptor.
 (It should be noted that this operation will have a certain impact on the collection and transmission performance.
 Under normal circumstances, this method is not recommended)

 !!! config "pipelines.yml"